RunDevelopment/RunDevelopment.github.io/posts/tdb-gma/tbd-general-ma.md

 </div>

+Before we tackle the *generalized* multiply-add method, let's first talk about the *multiply-add* method and why it is useful.

 The multiply-add method is used by modern compilers to optimize division by a constant.
 Division is quite an expensive operation on modern CPUs, so compilers try to replace divisions with cheaper operations whenever possible.
 The multiply-add method is one way to achieve such an optimization.
-It works as follows:
+It works by solving the following problem:

 Given $U,D\in\N_1$, find constants $f,a,s\in\N$ such that $\forall x\in\set{0,...,U}$: